vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 - https://developer.android.com/reference/android/provider/SimPhonebookContract

 Those APIs are too new to be used by this library, which supports API levels down to 19.
-So, we'll stick with using the `content://icc/adn` uri to read/write to SIM card.
-It's probably not ideal and a completely correct but it should hopefully work for the most part.
+So, we'll stick with using the `content://icc/adn` uri to read/write to SIM card until it becomes deprecated, if ever.